The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 It might be most effective to compile an asynchronous message gradually.
 If you know your questions will remain unanswered for several hours, take the time to draft an email with a list of questions.
 You can add a separate list of helpful information that you would typically deliver in a conversation.

-Depending on the native workflow of your group chat, you may leave a series of messages for others to respond to, or it might be more effective to leave one large block of messages each day that you compile over time during your shift.
+Depending on the native workflow of your group chat, you may leave a series of messages for others to respond to, or it may be more effective to compile a single large block of messages each day that you create over time during your shift.

 7) Leverage a Virtual Assistant

-If you find that your coworkers often need information or documents when you are not online, consider leveraging a virtual assistant.
-Your assistant can answer common questions and offer help when you're offline.
+If your coworkers frequently need information or documents when you're offline, consider using a virtual assistant.
+It can respond to common questions and provide support even when you're not available.

 You can also grant your assistant access to files and documents for ongoing projects, allowing them to give updates and share links on your behalf.